 Brewing multiple espressos is time-consuming.
 You can find many espresso coffee makers that will do 2 at once but as soon as you need 3 or 4 or even more than that, it all starts to get quite slow.

 Maybe you can make 4 espressos in the 4 minutes needed to brew French press coffee but it’ll be close.
-Unless you’re a purist and only drink espresso as is, you aren’t making 4 espresso-based drinks in the same time it takes to make a 4 cup pot of French press coffee.
+Unless you’re a purist and only drink espresso as is because you certainly aren’t making 4 espresso-based drinks in the same time as it takes to make a 4 cup pot of French press coffee.

-For crowd-pleasing, bulk, quality coffee with minimal time expenditure, French press is the clear winner.
-You might be happy to spend 2-3 minutes per flat white on your machine at home, but by the time you’re making the 5th one, people are getting tetchy and no amount of glorious latte art will smooth that over.
+So for crowd-pleasing, bulk, quality coffee with minimal time expenditure, the French press is the clear winner.
+You might be happy to spend 2-3 minutes per flat white on your machine at home, but by the time you’re making the 5th one, people will be getting tetchy and no amount of glorious latte art will smooth that over.

 Now you may be thinking of the big board in Starbucks that is covered in vaguely Italian sounding options with espresso bases.
 But most of those aren’t about the coffee, they’re about making a mixed coffee drink with a smorgasbord of accouterments.

-If you’re looking to enjoy lots of different coffees from all over the world to explore their characteristics and flavors then the French press is the method for you.
+If you’re looking to enjoy different types of coffee beans from all over the world to explore their characteristics and flavors then the French press is the method for you.

-With both methods, you can adjust the grind, ratio, and brewing time but espresso doesn’t really work well with light roast beans.
+With both methods, you can adjust the grind, ratio, and brewing time.
+But espresso doesn’t really work with light roast beans.

-As the beans are roasted longer, the flavor compounds become more water-soluble and thus take less time to be extracted.
+As the beans are roasted longer, the flavor compounds become more water-soluble and take less time to be extracted.
 This is great when you’re looking to extract something in 30 seconds.
-We’ve explained all the different roasts available here, so you’ll know exactly what you want.
+We’ve explained all the different roasts available here to help you work out exactly what you want.

-But at the lightest roasts, you need immense pressure to extract all those delicate flavors in 30 seconds and outside of the very top end of espresso machines, you aren’t doing that at home.
+But at the lightest roasts, you need immense pressure to extract all those delicate flavors in 30 seconds.
+And outside of the very top-end of espresso machines, this just isn’t possible at home.